 From the lack to the confidence of being nourished

 With the previous intake of too much dead industrial food, we mostly unconsciously wanted to meet the hunger signals of the body.
 But the body needs vital substances, not "milk slice" or potato chips.
 That works Dr. Ulrich Strunz also very clear in his Frohmedizin.
-His book can give you many valuable impulses to get away from the previous pathogenic error of outdated nutrition and conventional medicine.
+His book can give you many valuable nudges to move away from the previous disease-causing aberration of outdated nutritional science and conventional medicine to get away.

 Strunz would like to be a doctor who has time for you, takes you seriously and can take you by the hand.
 He advises you to really look for a doctor of your confidence, who is not pharmazie-hörig, but the high healing ideal committed, which is reflected in the oath of Hippokrates sincerely.